goinvo/CarrierTestingDesignTenets/README.md

 jQuery

-# Questions or Concerns

-Email us at hello@goinvo.com
+### For guidance integrating Carrier Testing Design Tenets into your product or service, contact us at hello@goinvo.com. ###